sam1474u/Deploying-Spring-Boot-App-in-Kubernetes-Cluster/README.md

        Check your Docker images to see if the tag has been created.

            sudo docker images

-   d) View the OCIR Repository you Created
+   4. View the OCIR Repository you Created

    ![image](https://user-images.githubusercontent.com/42166489/107628296-720ffd00-6c86-11eb-8576-3c524ed1ba06.png)